-Whether you’re looking to sing, dance, play some flag football, or help others we’ve got a club that’s right for you.
+Whether you’re looking to sing, dance, go hiking, or help others we’ve got a club that’s right for you.
 If you don’t see something that excites you, connect with our student activities staff and they’ll help you start your own club.

 Delta Mu Delta - International Honor Society in Business

 Kappa Delta Pi - International Honor Society in Education